US-based Internships

 Mona Elminyawi

-Since October 2019, Mona has been working for the Terwilliger Center for Innovation in Shelter, a department of Habitat for Humanity International.
+Mona served with the Terwilliger Center for Innovation in Shelter, a department of Habitat for Humanity International.
 She has co-authored an extensive literature review on the challenges and opportunities for sustainable and resilient building practices in informal communities.
 She also worked on the development of Thought Leadership content and materials, toward the goal of achieving sector influence.
 Finally, she has supported various management activities for the organization's MicroBuild Fund portfolio.

 Oceanaoceana-logo.png